kstrandholm/EBC-SeniorProject-Strandholm/README.md

 # Dubuque Code Camp Manager
 > Managing your code camp

-Managing your code camp

 ## Getting started

 The manager has been broken down into 3 main projects:
-- Downloader gets the latest data from the 3rd party
+* Downloader gets the latest data from the 3rd party
-- Scheduler creates a proposed schedule
+* Scheduler creates a proposed schedule
-- Registration enables on-site registration in the form of a kiosk window
+* Registration enables on-site registration in the form of a kiosk window

 ### Initial Configuration